hiroshi-unno/coar/README.md

 1. Yuki Satake, Hiroshi Unno, and Hinata Yanagi.
 Probabilistic Inference for Predicate Constraint Satisfaction.
 AAAI 2020.

+### HOMCSat

+1. Hiroshi Unno, Takeshi Tsukada, and Jie-Hong Roland Jiang.
+Solving Higher-Order Quantified Boolean Satisfiability via Higher-Order Model Checking.
+AAAI 2025.

 ## Acknowledgements

-We thank Hiroyuki Katsura and Philippe Heim for reporting bugs in PCSat and MuVal, respectively.
+We thank Hiroyuki Katsura, Philippe Heim, and Ehsan Goharshady for reporting bugs in PCSat and MuVal.
 We are also grateful to the organizer of termCOMP 2023, Akihisa Yamada, and participants Florian Frohn and Nils Lommen, as thanks to them, we were able to identify a bug in MuVal.